drnic/sample2-sidecar-buildpack/README.md

-# Sample #1 - Supply buildpack for Cloud Foundry sidecars
+# Sample #2 - Supply buildpack for Cloud Foundry sidecars

 Cloud Foundry sidecars are an additional process running inside your application container (see [blog post](https://www.cloudfoundry.org/blog/how-to-push-an-app-to-cloud-foundry-with-sidecars/)).
 Cloud Foundry buildpacks allow the installation of additional software within your application container.

-In this sample project, we use a buildpack to create a dummy executable `config-server`, and the application runs it as a sidecar.
+In this sample project, we use a buildpack to install a pre-compiled executable `config-server`, which is run within the  application container as a sidecar.

 Run through the demonstration below, and then see the highlights of parts of this repo/buildpack.